Salah-Abdelfatah/Creating-a-Kubernetes-Cluster-on-Centos8/README.md

 # Lab requested Task:
 # ===================
 # Create 3 VMs
-# each VM contain 30G disk, 3G RAM, 1 CPU, install Rocky8 Linux OS or CentOS8 with Server Mode only.
+# each VM contain 30G disk, 3G RAM, 1 CPU, only master vm should have at least 2cpu , install Rocky8 Linux OS or CentOS8 with Server Mode only.
 # After Setup enable EPEL and PowerTools repository then update ur OS
 # HINT;;;;>> Install 1 VM Then enable EPEL and PowerTools repo then Shutdown VM and make Clone from this VM.
 # Or Use Ubuntu-server without GUI